myblindbird/stopwatch/README.md

 # stopwatch
-This is a simple stopwatch build in python.
-Just developed to get little bit idea of tkinter.
+This is a simple stopwatch in python.
+Just developed to get little bit idea of tkinter and time in python.